 - New link road opened - 27th July 2015;

 - Taylor Wimpey show home opened October 2016;

 The Project Board is made up of a mix of local Ward members and Cabinet members, as follows:

 - Councillor Barry Collins

 - Councillor Adam Wilkinson

-The Board meets every two months to review the project.
+The Board meets every three months to review the project.
 If you have any questions about the development, contact your local Councillor and ask them to raise your question at the next Board meeting.

 Key documents and factsheets